What is Zoom?

 Learn how to report abusive behaviour or other violations in Zoom.

-Report issues or incidents you feel violate Zoom’s Terms of Service
+Contact Zoom to report issues or incidents that violate Zoom’s Terms of Service

 How can you protect your personal information and security?

-Get advice on making your Zoom meetings and calls as secure as possible, including how to protect against ‘Zoombombing’.
+Make your Zoom meetings and calls as secure as possible, including how to protect against uninvited participants joining.